The Payments Desk

 @OpsLead_Casino you're spot on with that reserve nightmare—seen the same story here in Estonia too, but here it's monthly chargeback spikes from EU players and suddenly you're feeding your daily cash flow to Rapyd instead of the affiliate.
 Our pivot to PIX only took six weeks, but that was with their white-label stack already humming—literally just flipped the switch, no MID juggling, no reserve jumps, no stress.
 Best decision we made.
 Their tech actually answers, and their compliance crew has been in-country for months—no holiday home calendar, just boots on the ground.
 Maybe your Rapyd rep’s sipping mate somewhere pretty 😅

-If Brazil really flips the switch next April and bans cards & crypto for everyone but… stadium
+If Brazil really flips the switch next April and bans cards & crypto for everyone but… online casino

 Two years on the same stack, no regrets 🙌